-We really do understand that it can feel challenging to imagine yourself as a Whole Life Leader – someone who has time to be successful at work and time to be a team player at home – but this career path is within your reach.
+We really do understand that it can feel challenging to imagine yourself as being someone who has time to be successful at work and time to be actively involved at home – but this career path is within your reach.
 Key to this journey is (1) becoming clear about what you want time for outside of work and then (2) getting support to move towards these goals.

-To illustrate the importance of these two simple truths, read Brad’s story.
+To illustrate the importance of these simple truths, read Brad’s story.

 Brad is a father who learned many important life lessons on his road to becoming a Whole Life Leader.
 Brad started his career in a large law firm, but over time made many changes to create a more satisfying approach to work and family.
 Click on each of his “life lessons” to follow his journey.